marcopernpruner/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

    :widths: 8 92

    * - |check-icon|
-     - For cryptographic Holder binding, the presentation format must allow that a Holder must prove possession of the private key that is bound to the Credential, usually by signing over a challenge consisting of a nonce and an identifier for the Verifier.
+     - For cryptographic Holder binding, the presentation format requires the Holder to demonstrate possession of the private key associated with the Credential.
+This is typically achieved by having the Holder sign a challenge, which consists of a nonce value and the Verifier's unique identifier.

-Both SD-JWT and mDOC-CBOR support cryptographic Holder binding defining how a Holder can present a Credential to a Verifier proving with a cryptographic proof the legitimate possession of the Credential.
+Both SD-JWT and mDOC-CBOR support cryptographic Holder binding by defining how a Holder can present a Credential to a Verifier, providing cryptographic proof of legitimate possession of the Credential.

 Currently, for the remote flow the IT Wallet specification supports only SD-JWT presentations.
 In this case, the KB-JWT (Key-Bound JWT) parameter is used to prove that the Holder possesses the private key bound to the Credential.
 The Holder signs the KB-JWT using a **nonce** and a Verifier identifier (**aud** claim) as a challenge.